ZhenyingZhu/StudyNotes/AIAndData.md

 using just one agent for a extensive problem will be infeasible.
 Communication will overload its context producing unreliable/inconsistent results.

+Can build a quiz agent to learn Python differences

 9/4 - 10/24,